lucas-fern/comp90087-jupyterbook/content/subject-overview.md

 ## Assessment Structure
 Tutorial participation and contributions to online discussion: **20%**.
 - Each tutorial is worth 2%.
+- Notes should be posted on the [discussion board](https://canvas.lms.unimelb.edu.au/courses/151263/discussion_topics) within 24 hours of the tutorial.
 - There will be a total of 12 tutorials, so students can miss one without affecting their mark.
 - The first introductory tutorial (week 1) is not marked.